encryption-alliance/unified-vault-format/vault metadata/README.md

 > [!IMPORTANT]
 > Implementors MUST make sure to leniently parse this JSON object in regards to unknown fields.
 Further fields MAY be added for vendor-specific use.
 > Vendor-specific fields MUST use reverse domain name notation to avoid collisions.
+>
+> If `fileFormat`, `nameFormat`, or `kdf` values are not defined in the version of this specification denoted by `uvf.spec.version`, it violates the specification, requiring the application to halt processing.

 ```json
 {